 GPP stands for “guaranteed prize pool” which indicates that the contest is a top-heavy payout, often called a tournament.
 Typically only the top 20-25% of entries get paid and the top prize is significantly higher than the entry fee.
 This is different from a cash game (50/50’s, head to heads and double ups) where everyone who gets paid gets the same prize, whether you’re first or just barely above the cash line.
 GPP contests typically require a bit more risk in order to achieve the upside necessary to get first.

-DFI’s bets are reserved for our DFI Bets service.
+DFI’s sports betting advice is reserved for our DFI Bets service.

 You can check out our fully transparent betting results.
 You can see each bet that we put out as well as if it won or not.
 You can even filter to see an exact date range or the type of bet (must-haves, standard, live, prop, other).
 These are updated on a daily basis so you can keep up with our team’s success.

 Yes!
 We offer discounted Read-Only memberships for each sport, both Monthly and Annual.
 We don’t want you to pay for features you don’t want, so if you just want a place to quickly grab all the picks and info you need to crush a slate, the Read-Only option might be right for you!